Top Attractions in Glenwood Springs, Colorado

 Glenwood Hot Springs

 Established in 1888, Glenwood Hot Springs Resort is home to the largest mineral hot springs pool in the world, approximately the size of a football field.
 It was first used by Native Americans and is still considered by them to be a sacred place.
 The thermal waters are 90°– 93°F (32°– 34°C) in the large pool and 104°F (40°C) in the smaller therapy pool.
-Features like two water slides, a diving board and bubble chairs bring out the child in everyone.
-Other amenities include the award-winning Spa of the Rockies, a 107-room lodge, an athletic club, a retail store and restaurant.
+An aquatics area called Sopris Splash Zone features the Shoshone Chutes water adventure ride, an area for children including water slides, a water fall and the Grand Fountain.
+The diving well includes a spring board to bring out the child in everyone.
+Other amenities include the award-winning Spa of the Rockies, a 107-room lodge, an athletic club, a retail store and Poolside Grill.

 970-947-2955 | 800 537 SWIM (7946) | visitglenwood.com/things-to-do/glenwood-hot-springs